omicsNLP/MetaboliteNER/README.md

 that is, a list of lists where each list corresponds to the entity recognition output of each sentence.

 ### Training MetaboListem
 Before training your own MetaboListem model with our architecture, it is recommended to obtain the 6B 300d pre-trained word embeddings from [GloVe](https://nlp.stanford.edu/projects/glove/); you can get it by downloading `glove.6B.zip` and unzipping `glove.6B.300d.txt`.
 Albeit being recommended, the word embedding file is optional and you could proceed without it.
+Other files (words.txt) can be found in the [ChemListem](https://bitbucket.org/rscapplications/chemlistem/src/master/) repository.

 The MetaboListem model can be trained like the following example:
 ```